|

 than the establishment publicly rewarding shiny statues to people for

+portraying other people.
 Consider my Tribute to the

 immortal William Shatner (March 1 at The Parkway), when I am presenting the